Digital Nomad Family Destinations – The Hard Parts

 Being a Digital Nomad Family

-2024 update.
 We were a digital nomad family for almost a decade, but lockdowns stopped us travelling.
 Today we travel extensively from our home base.
-I would still choose a nomadic family lifestyle over living in a house, but things got too complex.
+I would still choose a nomadic family lifestyle over living in a house, but things got complex.
 We got a dog, cats, and a few sheep, but that’s another story.

 What we Love About Being a Digital Nomad Family